Glossary

 • Post-acquisition.
 The seller-operator leaves at close.
 The new owner needs operating discipline installed before the muscle memory walks out.

 • Founder bottleneck.
-A $10M–$50M operator where every decision routes through one person.
-A fractional COO un-routes the decisions and installs the SOPs.
+A $10M to $50M operator where every decision routes through one person.
+An Operations Architect un-routes the decisions and installs the SOPs.

 • Sponsor-led portfolio install.
 A PE portfolio company that needs documented operating discipline before the next round or strategic-acquirer diligence.